BLESSED ARE THE POOR IN THE SPIRIT

 “For all these things my hand has made, and they are mine, says the Lord; but to this man only will I give attention, to him who is poor and broken in spirit, fearing my word.”
-(Isaiah 66:2 BBE).
+(Isaiah 66:2 BBE)

 Every kingdom or nation has a peculiar set of values, principles, constitutions or standards that guide and govern the mindsets and lifestyles of its citizens.

-Therefore, when the Lord Jesus Christ came into the world to set up His spiritual Kingdom in the hearts of those who acknowledge, believe and receive Him as their Saviour, Lord and King, He had to clearly spell out the peculiar values, principles and standards of His Kingdom.
+Therefore, when the Lord Jesus Christ came into the world to set up His spiritual Kingdom in the hearts of those who believe and receive Him as their Saviour, Lord and King, He had to clearly spell out the peculiar values, principles and standards of His Kingdom.

-The Lord Jesus spent a quality time with His first set of disciples to teach and explain, to express and demonstrate, and to infuse and inculcate in them the peculiar values, principles and standards of His kingdom that must rule and direct, guide and govern their thoughts, words, emotions, conducts, actions or lifestyle.
+The Lord Jesus spent a quality time with His first set of disciples to teach and explain, to express and demonstrate, and to infuse and inculcate in them the peculiar values, principles and standards of His kingdom that must rule and direct, and also guide and govern their thoughts, words, emotions, conducts, actions or lifestyle.

 A summary of the peculiar values, attitudes, standards, mindsets, precepts and principles of God’s kingdom was perfectly spelt out, explained and taught by the Lord Jesus Christ to His disciples as the Discourse, the Beatitudes or Sermon on the Mount.

-In a sharp contrast to the values, standards, attitudes and mindsets of this world, the Lord Jesus taught that: “Blessed are the poor in the spirit, for theirs is the kingdom of heaven.”
+In a sharp contrast to the values, standards, attitudes and mindsets of this world, the Lord Jesus taught that “Blessed are the poor in the spirit, for theirs is the kingdom of heaven.”
 (Matt.
 5:3 NKJV).

 The truth is that nobody loves to be poor in any sense of the word, for the poor in this world are despised, oppressed, victimized, denied justice, stigmatized, and deserted by friends and relations.

-The Scriptures states: “All the brothers of the poor hate him; how much more do his friends go far from him!
+Solomon writes, “All the brothers of the poor hate him; how much more do his friends go far from him!
 He may pursue them with words, yet they abandon him.”
 (Prov.
 19:7 NKJV).

 Sadly, even in our churches today, the poor are looked down upon, treated with disdain, and made to feel as worst sinners or outcasts among God’s people.

-The Scripture states: “He has filled the hungry with good things, and the rich He has sent away empty.”
+“He has filled the hungry with good things, and the rich He has sent away empty.”
 (Luke 1:53 NKJV).

 “For I will pour water on him who is thirsty, and floods on the dry ground; I will pour My Spirit on your descendants, and My blessing on your offspring.”
 (Isa.
 44:3 NKJV).